 During those pre-World War II years, enrollment continued to be small, and less than 10 degrees were granted each year.
 The departmental classrooms and offices were in the Civil Engineering Building (actually the backside of 111 Lampe Drive, opposite the Park Shops Building).

 In 2020, the NC State Board of Trustees voted to change the name of Daniels Hall due to its namesake’s dark history.
 The building will now be known as 111 Lampe Drive until further notice.

 In April 1940, the department moved to “Rooms 125 to 132, 1911 Dormitory” where it remained until Riddick Engineering Laboratories was completed and the department moved into Riddick in 1950.

 With Groseclose “on leave”, and Henderson “resigned,” program instruction in Industrial Engineering ceased in 1943 with the sudden death of Professor Shaw.
-Subsequently the department was reactivated in 1946-1947 due to the efforts of Professor Ronald Wiggins who served as acting department head.
-There were no graduates of Industrial Engineering during the five-year period 1943-1948.
+Subsequently, the department was reactivated in 1946-1947 due to the efforts of Professor Ronald Wiggins who served as acting department head.
+There were no graduates in Industrial Engineering during the five-year period of 1943-1948.

 The Post-War Years